exalearn/colmena/docs/how-to.rst

 Colmena is designed to support many different algorithms for creating tasks and responding to results.
-Such "thinking" applications take the form of threads that send and receive results to/from the task server(s) using the Redis queues.
+Such "thinking" applications take the form of threads that send and receive results to/from the task server(s) using queues.
 Colmena provides as :class:`~colmena.thinker.BaseThinker` class to simplify creating multi-threaded applications.